 Under a Research Area approach to managing evaluation studies, an RFP/RFQ is released for each research area.
 Respondents provide detailed information on work scope, budgets, and qualifications for a set of near-horizon studies, understanding of the issues and broad approach to addressing those issues, and a guaranteed set of rates for the full time period – usually, but not necessarily, three years.

-To provide benefits to the State and to provide competition, the Evaluation Committee anticipates the selection of one contractor team for each research area – residential, non-residential (commercial and industrial), and cross-cutting, covering overarching projects that cover elements of both residential and C&I sectors.
+To provide benefits to the State and to provide competition, the Evaluation Committee anticipates the selection of one Evaluation Contractor (team) for each research area – residential, non-residential (commercial and industrial), and cross-cutting, covering overarching projects that cover elements of both residential and C&I sectors.

 The winning proposers are the primary evaluation contractor teams for their particular research area.
-These teams will be expected to handle the bulk of all evaluation issues and therefore is responsible to do what is needed to make sufficient resources available for required studies.
+These teams will be expected to handle the bulk of all evaluation issues and therefore are responsible to do what is needed to make sufficient resources available for the approved, awarded studies.
 However, the research area approach does not guarantee that the contractor will be provided any particular volume of work, nor does it guarantee the contractor team will retain the contract if their work is unsatisfactory or the research area is no longer needed.
 In addition, the Evaluation Administrator or the Evaluation Committee may elect to have particular studies conducted by a contractor selected through a separate competitive process in cases in which it is deemed to be in the best interest of the State of Connecticut.

 STUDY DEVELOPMENT